Let’s get one thing straight.

 That being said, I still believe there is too much of a gap to fill between these two fundamentally different types of people.

 What are your thoughts?
-Are you in a successful and thriving relationship with an ISTJ?
+Are you in a successful and thriving INTJ ISTJ relationship?
 Share your comments below.